umarhassan-mitodl/14.771-fall-2008/content/pages/readings.md

 Banerjee, Abhijit.
 "Contracting Constraints, Credit Markets, and Economic Development."
 In *Advances in Economics and Econometrics: Theory and Applications, Eight World Congress of the Econometric Society*.
 Vol. 3.
 Edited by M. Dewatripoint, L. Hansen and S. Turnovsky.
 Cambridge, UK: Cambridge University Press, 2003, pp. 1-46.
 ISBN: 9780521524131.

-Banerjee, Abhijit, and Esther Duflo. "{{% resource_link "fa257bfe-0f4f-465b-81bc-42bdf07949a3" "Do Firms Want to Borrow More?
-Testing Credit Constraints Using a Directed Lending Program" %}}."
+Banerjee, Abhijit, and Esther Duflo. "[Do Firms Want to Borrow More?
+Testing Credit Constraints Using a Directed Lending Program](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=316587)."
 2008.

 Banerjee, Abhijit, and Kaivan Munshi.
 "How Efficiently is Capital Allocated?
 Evidence from the Knitted Garment Industry in Tirupur." *Review of Economic Studies* 71, no. 1 (2004): 19-42.